opencybersecurityalliance/kestrel-lang/docs/overview.rst

 We know that machines are good at solving translation problems with well-defined grammars fast.

-Why not create an *efficient cyber threat hunting symbiosis* with humans and machines to ask and answer different types of hunting questions and enjoy their strengths and values?
+Why not create an *efficient cyberthreat hunting symbiosis* with humans and machines to ask and answer different types of hunting questions and enjoy their strengths and values?

 Introducing Kestrel
 ===================

-Kestrel is introduced as a layer of abstraction to stop the repetiton involved in cyber threat hunting.
+Kestrel provides a layer of abstraction to stop the repetition involved in cyberthreat hunting.

-- Kestrel language: a threat hunting language for a human to express *what to hunt*.
+- Kestrel language: A threat hunting language for a human to express *what to hunt*.

     - Expressing the knowledge of *what* in patterns, analytics, and hunt flows.